Chaim Bloom: Early life and career

-Bloom is from Philadelphia, Pennsylvania, is Jewish, and keeps kosher.
-His father Benjamin Bloom is an ophthalmologist, and his mother Esther Stern-Bloom is a retired Hebrew and French teacher.
+Bloom is from Philadelphia, Pennsylvania.
+He is Jewish, and keeps kosher.
+His father, Benjamin Bloom, is an ophthalmologist, and his mother, Esther Stern-Bloom, is a retired Hebrew and French teacher.
 He attended Jewish day schools, first at Solomon Schechter Day School of Philadelphia (now known as Perelman Jewish Day School), and then at Akiba Hebrew Academy (now known as Jack M. Barrack Hebrew Academy) in Greater Philadelphia, graduating in 2000.
 In 2004, Bloom received a bachelor's degree in Latin Classics from Yale College, where he was a member of The Society of Orpheus and Bacchus.

 Bloom's first entry into the baseball world was an article in Baseball Prospectus in 1997, and he continued writing for it until he joined the Rays.
 Prior to joining the Rays, he was a baseball operations intern for the San Diego Padres and a legal/corporate partnerships intern for Major League Baseball.